itsbeary/stalker/README.md

 # stalker

-A discord bot that allows you to track players activity on a server [Battle Metrics](https://www.battlemetrics.com/)
+A discord bot that allows you to track players activity on a server using the [Battle Metrics](https://www.battlemetrics.com/) API

 ## Setup